Fiscal Year July 1, 2019—June 30, 2020.

 - Kyle Cannoles (BA in Computer Science, Minor in Japanese Studies, Certificate in Database Management).

-In her homeland of Kosrae, UH Hilo alumna Faith Siba earns post graduate diploma in sustainable development.
+In her homeland of Kosrae, alumna Faith Siba earns post graduate diploma in sustainable development.
 The intensive postgraduate program based at James Cook University, Australia, is part of a multinational project aimed at producing professionals in sustainable biological, social, and economic resilience.

-A solo art exhibition by UH Hilo alumnus Christofer Churchill opens at a prestigious LA gallery.
+A solo art exhibition by alumnus Christofer Churchill opens at a prestigious LA gallery.
 Churchill is an Ojai-based artist working primarily in painting, collage, and drawing.
 His works are often filled with vibrant and saturated color with overlaid lines and scrawls that loosely depict landscapes, faces, and other organic forms.
 A large triptych (three-part) painting, titled La Lluvia (2000), approximately 84″ x 216″, was created by Churchill while a UH Hilo student and is installed on campus at the Student Life Center.

 Building on skill set learned doing research as undergraduate at UH Hilo, Tino Wells is now working at national research institution.
 At the Pacific Northwest National Laboratory, Wells is working on machine learning, a form of artificial intelligence, or AI, that involves the development of computer programs that can access data and use it to learn for themselves.
 The know-how on researching and creating those computer programs is the skill-set the national lab values in Wells.

 The university ‘ohana returns from summer break to find a newly furnished lanai and lobby at Mookini Library.
 With an innovative design connected to nature, the library entrance way now immerses patrons in natural elements with comfortable seating made with local woods, tables shaped like rivers, images of ‘ōhi‘a blooms, and the aroma of fresh brewed local coffee.
 It’s a comfortable and welcoming place to study, meet up, or sit quietly to collect one’s thoughts.
-Students often gather there from dawn to well into the evening hours.
+Students gather there from dawn to well into the evening hours.

 U.S. News and World Report ranks UH Hilo as most ethnically diverse campus among national universities.
 In the 2020 report of college rankings, UH Hilo received a diversity index of 77 percent, followed by Andrews University, Berrien Springs, MI, tied with Rutgers University, Newark, NJ, at 76 percent, and the University of Nevada–Las Vegas, NV, at 75 percent.

 Hale Pa‘i ‘Ai food pantry is officially opened in fall 2019 and has food available to any UH Hilo student in need of food assistance.
 Following guidance from the UH System Food Insecurity Committee, the pantry helps those in need.
 Students are asked to use the food pantry services only as needed so as many students as possible can be served.
-The pantry is not intended to supply all food a student needs for the week, but will provide supplemental food to those who are in need of this type of support.
+The pantry is not intended to supply all food a student needs for the week, but provides supplemental food to those who are in need of this type of support.

 UH Hilo receives grant from U.S. Department of Health and Human Services to strengthen suicide prevention resources.
-Goals of the new grant project are to reduce mental health disparities, educate students and campus community about substance use and abuse to prevent suicide, and decrease reported levels of student distress and suicidal ideation on campus.
+Goals of the new project are to reduce mental health disparities, educate students and campus community about substance use and abuse to prevent suicide, and decrease reported levels of student distress and suicidal ideation on campus.

 The campus celebrates National Coming Out Day on Oct.
 11, 2019.
 Informational tables are set up on the Campus Center Plaza, with a photo booth, games, food, and “Coming Out Open Mic” fun inside the center.